 Have you heard of Juneteenth?
 It’s a holiday you might not know about but, in light of recent events, its history is more relevant than ever.

-Teaching Resources for Juneteenth
+Educational Resources for Juneteenth

 The story of Juneteenth acknowledges hard history while also empowering students to be advocates for change.
 This guide and learning plan will help teachers feel more prepared to cover this incredibly important chapter in American history.